 MH603 BSc Computational Thinking

-Entrance tests take place in March/April 2018.
+Entrance tests take place in March/April annually.
 In March the relevant academic departments write to all mature applicants to their degree courses, giving details of the date and time of the tests.

 What does the entrance test involve?